 Increase the virtual memory (Paging file)

-This will open system properties window.
-Here select Advanced Tab then click on settings bellow to performance : visual effects processor scheduling, memory user and Virtual memory.
-Again on performance properties click Advanced Tab and select Change at Virtual memory section.
+In Windows Explorer, right-click on the Computer icon (This PC) and select Properties.
+Now select the Advanced system setting left side on the system properties window.
+This will open the system properties window.
+Here select Advanced Tab then click on settings below to performance: visual effects processor scheduling, memory user and Virtual memory.
+Again on performance properties click Advanced Tab and select Change at the Virtual memory section.

 Run the System Maintenance task

-you can also Run the System Maintenance troubleshooter to automatically fix system’s problems.
+you can also run the System Maintenance troubleshooter to automatically fix the system’s problems.

 Defragment your system Drive

 Defragmenting C: drive is more applicable if you’re still booting off a spinning disk hard drive and not an SSD.
 SSDs don’t need defragmentation.
 And unless you’re using a more advanced file system format like EXT4, you’re going to need to do some defragmentation.

 1. Click the Start button, then click the File Explorer link

 2. Right-click Local Disk C: and choose Properties